-Body language, not facial expressions, broadcasts what's happening to usNovember 29th, 2012 in Psychology & Psychiatry /
+Body language, not facial expressions, broadcasts what's happening to usNovember 29, 2012 in Medicine & Health / Psychology & Psychiatry

 If you think that you can judge by examining someone's facial expressions if he has just hit the jackpot in the lottery or lost everything in the stock market—think again.
 Researchers at the Hebrew University of Jerusalem and at New York University and Princeton University have discovered that—despite what leading theoretical models and conventional wisdom might indicate—it just doesn't work that way.

 In a study published this week in the journal Science, the researchers present data showing that viewers in test groups were baffled when shown photographs of people who were undergoing real-life, highly intense positive and negative experiences.
 When the viewers were asked to judge the emotional valences of the faces they were shown (that is, the positivity or negativity of the faces), their guesses fell within the realm of chance.

 The study was led by Dr. Hillel Aviezer of the Psychology Department of the Hebrew University, together with Dr. Yaacov Trope of New York University and Dr. Alexander Todorov of Princeton University.